Girlfriend (Billie song): Chart performance

 "Girlfriend" debuted on the UK Singles Chart on 11 October 1998 at number one.
 It remained on the chart for 12 weeks and was certified silver.
 In Ireland, the track reached number 12 on the Irish Singles Chart.
 "Girlfriend" debuted on the Swedish Singles Chart at number 37 on 29 October 1998.
 The following week, it peaked at number 22.
 In Australia, "Girlfriend" debuted on the ARIA Singles Chart at number 49 on 6 December 1998.
 Five weeks later, it peaked at number 35.
 The track debuted in New Zealand on 29 November 1998 at number three.
 It reached number two, its highest position, three weeks later and remained on the New Zealand Singles Chart for 18 weeks.

 Music video

 The video (directed by Phil Griffin) starts in an empty warehouse where several teenage boys are skateboarding.
 Billie and her friends sit on a sofa, admiring them.
 They soon get up and sing the chorus of "Girlfriend".
-Another guy arrives in a truck and Billie plays a game of pool with him.
+Another boy arrives in a truck and Billie plays a game of pool with him.
 The two spend time together until the video ends.
 Cutscenes of Billie and her friends dancing are seen during the chorus.
 The video uses the single version of the song rather than the original album version.